alkeshbharati/Semantic-Analysis-using-Kafka-Elastic-and-Kibana/readme.txt

 Steps to run the code:

-1. We are using Kafka streaming,elastic search and kibana for visualisation using python
+1. I am using Kafka streaming,elastic search and kibana for visualisation using python
    in pycharm.

 2. Start zookeeper, elastic search and kibana in terminal if you are using Mac.